Brick Plot

 .with_template(map)Set HashMap<char, CSS color>

-.with_x_offset(f)Global x-offset applied to all rows
+.with_x_offset(f)Global x-offset applied to all rows (shift left by f nt)

 .with_x_offsets(iter)Per-row offsets (f64 or Option<f64>; None → global fallback)